 Last but not least, it wouldn’t be a proper Mexican celebration without options for ample feasting!
-Over twenty local food and beverage stands line the waterfront, serving up regional and traditional Mexican dishes, along with pupusas from El Salvador; empanadas and arepas from Venezuela and Colombia; cups of fresh fruit with chili and lime; elotes, chicharrones and freshly-made churros; and tacos filled with tinga, carne asada, al pastor, carnitas, lengua and more.
+Local and family-owned food and beverage stands line the waterfront during the festival, serving up regional and traditional Mexican dishes, along with pupusas from El Salvador; empanadas and arepas from Venezuela and Colombia; cups of fresh fruit with chili and lime; elotes, chicharrones and freshly-made churros; and tacos filled with tinga, carne asada, al pastor, carnitas, lengua and more.

 Beer and tequila drinks are also available for adults, along with horchatas, tejuínos and aguas frescas.
 And with many options for public transportation, you can feel free to safely indulge.